Azure Boards

 ”Branch is not allowed”

-Cause: The branch linked to the work item does not match any of the allowed branch patterns configured in Project Settings → BranchDeploy.
+Cause: The linked branch does not match the allowed branch patterns in Project Settings → BranchDeploy.

 Fix: